 Likewise, font choice says a lot about your company.
 A fun and playful font might amuse you when you look at it, but does it represent your company, its products, and its values?

 Every element of your logo must work together to represent your company.

-Missing the Message
+Missing the Message With A DIY Logo

 As stated previously, your logo must let people know at a glance what your company does and what it represents.
 If it doesn’t, then you risk losing your target audience before you’ve even had a chance to tell them about your products.